PongphonTan/TEST01/README.md

 # TEST01

-testing use git and git hub w/ python project
+testing git and github to practice version controal and keep files of assigments and projectsany recommendation about any thing is greatly appreciated